 - Optional activities such as field trips (cost varies, generally $4.00-$15.00)

-- Providing a tote bag for your child to carry work to and from school.
+- Providing a tote bag or back pack for your child to carry work to and from school.

 The school is located in a church.
 Is it a religious school?